 A Look at Acute Stress Disorder and PTSD

-After an upsetting event, children can respond in a variety of unhealthy ways
+After an upsetting or traumatic event, children can respond in a variety of unhealthy ways

 ASD and PTSD are essentially on a spectrum.
 The shared symptoms include: